Copyright Portfolio

 Our Services

-We at Khurana & Khurana cater to the needs of various stakeholders like individuals, industries, rights managers, publishers, IT companies, producers and broadcasters, etc. At Khurana and Khurana, we offer comprehensive services that encompass all aspects of Copyright and Design Registrations.
-With the required amount of expertise and know-how, our team of advocates and attorneys offers:
+We at Khurana & Khurana cater to the needs of various stakeholders like individuals, industries, rights managers, publishers, IT companies, producers and broadcasters, At Khurana and Khurana, we offer comprehensive services encompassing all aspects of Copyright Registrations.
+With the necessary expertise and know-how, our team of advocates and attorneys provides

 • Assistance with Filing and Prosecuting Applications to register Copyright